Articles of Incorporation Template

 This helps you confirm that all required details are correctly included and compliant with state laws.

-What is the Difference Between a Certificate of Incorporation vs. Articles of Incorporation?
+What Is the Difference Between a Certificate of Incorporation vs. Articles of Incorporation?

 The Articles of Incorporation are documents filed with the state to legally establish a corporation, detailing its structure, purpose, and compliance requirements.